 Figure G: Deadman not Walking

-A “deadman” helps anchor a timber wall in place.
-The same pressure that's pushing against the wall is pushing and holding the deadman—and therefore the wall—in place.
+A “deadman” helps anchor a timber wall in place when building a retaining wall.
+The same pressure that’s pushing against the wall is pushing and holding the deadman—and therefore the wall—in place.